 New Zealand Motorhome travel in Winter – Choosing a quality vehicle

 Handy Hint: In winter, it’s absolutely essential to get a quality state-of-the-art motorhome.
 The rates are low anyway so you can afford to splash out to get those double insulated windows and a great heating system.
 Believe me it is absolutely worth it to be warm on our cold winter nights.

 New Zealand Motorhome travel in Winter – Winter sports

 The beautiful West Coast of the South Island has the best weather during the winter months.
-Its the ideal time to see glaciers and rainforest.
+And there is no better time to see the glaciers and rainforest.
 Plus you’ll get to enjoy winter activities like skiing, snowshoeing, glacier walks, glacier helicoper rides.
 See, you’re halfway there already.

 New Zealand Motorhome travel in Winter – Winter wonderland

 New Zealand Motorhome travel in Winter will reveal the most amazing winter wonderlands.
 And it’s not just about snow and glaciers.
 Visitors may be surprised to learn that there are a some beautiful hot water beaches in the Coromandel Region – perfect after a long drive.